cfoust/sour/README.md

 * [X] Fix performance issues
 * [X] Ensure the base assets are loaded prior to starting the game
-* [ ] Evict the previous map from memory when we change maps
+* [ ] Evict the previous map from memory when we change maps (it appears there's a memory leak)
+* [ ] Better development experience with simple docker-compose setup
+* [ ] Better documentation on services, how to build assets, et cetera
+* [ ] Support all player models (right now it's just snout)
+* [ ] Add CTF assets to the base game
+* [ ] Explore running Sour in a Web Worker rather than the rendering thread
 * [ ] Investigate differences in font colors between the real Sauer and Sour
 * [ ] Make sure `getmap` and `sendmap` don't break the game server
 * [ ] Allow for players to create custom matches